The Blink XT system has two components: the camera and the sync module. The Blink sync module acts as the base station, or the brains of the system.

 The night vision on the Blink XT has also been improved; it now uses infrared LEDs instead of the illuminator used in the earlier version.

-Both versions of the Blink camera have a rated two-year battery life, both use motion and temperature sensors to detect movement, and both have a field of view of 110 degrees.
+Both versions of the Blink camera have a rated two-year battery life, both use temperature and motion detection to sense movement, and both have a field of view of 110 degrees.

 |Resolution||720p||720p, 1080p Capable|